-How to Pack for Two Weeks in Europe Using Only a Carry On Bag
+How to Pack for Europe Using Only a Carry On Bag

 When Hubby and I first started planning this trip in early April, Hubby suggested we go with carry-on only luggage as he felt it would give us maximum flexibility in case of plane snafus, and prevent any lost luggage issues.
 It would also make it easier for us to walk from a train station to our hotel.